itsAsmaa/AI-speech-based-emotion-recognition-Graduation-Project-/README.md

 - Click the microphone button → speak for 2–4 seconds → stop recording
 - The app auto-analyses on stop, or click **Analyse Emotion**
-- You can also drag-and-drop a `.wav` / `.mp3` file
+- You can also drag-and-drop a `.wav` / `.mp4` file — try the sample recordings above!

 ---

-## 🔄 Using Your Already-Trained Model (from Colab)
+## 🔄 Using an Already-Trained Model (e.g. from Colab)

-If you already trained in Colab and want to use that model locally:

-1. In Colab, add and run this cell to download your artifacts:
+1. In Colab, run:
    ```python
    from google.colab import files
    import zipfile, os, joblib, json